Nitheesh-S/Nitheesh-S/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a django and golang.
+- 🔭 I’m currently working on a django, nodejs and react.
-- 🎓 Have experience in Django, aws lambda in golang, React
+- 🎓 Have experience in python, nodejs, Reactjs and major aws services
 - 🌱 I’m currently learning apache airflow.

 <!--